 IMPORTANT: If you have a flow sensor installed with Alert - Auto suspend for high flow configured, the system will shut down after the FIRST CYCLE if using this feature.

-- Cycle Time is the maximum number of minutes for which the zone can run at a time.
+- Cycle Time (3-minute minimum) is the minimum number of minutes for which the zone can run at a time.

-- Soak Time is the minimum time between zone watering to allow water to soak into the soil.
+- Soak Time (3-60 minute range) is the minimum time between zone watering to allow water to soak into the soil.

-For example: Suppose Station 1 required 20 minutes worth of water but after only 5 minutes, runoff occurred.
-However, after 10 minutes all the water was absorbed.
+Example: Station 1 requires 20 minutes of water, but after only 5 minutes, runoff occurs.
+However, after 10 minutes, all the water was absorbed.
 The solution would be to program 20 minutes for the Station Run Time, 5 minutes for the Cycle time, and 10 minutes for the Soak.
-Station 1 will then water for 5 minutes and then the rest of the stations in the program will water.
-After all the other stations have watered the controller will check to see if Station 1 had soaked for at least 10 minutes.
+Station 1 will water for 5 minutes, and then the rest of the stations in the program will water.
+After all the other stations have watered, the controller will check to see if Station 1 has soaked for at least 10 minutes.
 If it had, then Station 1 will water for another 5 minutes.
-This process would continue to repeat itself until Station 1 watered 4 times for 5 minutes each time, a total of 20 minutes.
+This process would repeat itself until Station 1 was watered four times for 5 minutes each, a total of 20 minutes.

-Note: To test Cycle and Soak, you will need to have a scheduled run for automatic because running a zone manually from the app does not allow Cycle and Soak to take effect.
+To test Cycle and Soak, you will need to have an automatic cycle scheduled since running a zone manually from the app does not allow Cycle and Soak to take effect.

 If your controller goes offline, your default watering schedule will still run, but Cycle and Soak will not work.
 Each zone will water its full length while offline.